• Skip to main content

 Almost all basses come with volume and tone controls.
 Some have individual tone controls for each pickup.
 A few electric bass guitars also have pickup selector switches.

 When you have active electronics, or active preamps, in bass guitars, they’re often accompanied by a 3-band EQ, which allows you to do more detailed tone shaping.
+A two band EQ is also not uncommon.

 No matter the type of electronics, it’s usually standard to have individual volume potentiometers for each pickup or a blend knob that lets you balance between two pickups.